brada954/restshell-splitio/README.md

 All assertions should pass when the script completes.

-## Split IO Commands
+## Split.io Commands

-HELP command lists all the commands available and the Split IO commands start with 'split'.
+HELP command lists all the commands available and the Split.io commands start with 'split'.

 The 'ABOUT Split' command provides additional informtion about using the commands.